Olympus E-M10 III vs Panasonic FZ100

 It is notable that the E-M10 III offers wifi support, while the FZ100 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the FZ100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the FZ100 was succeeded by the Panasonic FZ150.
+Both the E-M10 III and the FZ100 have been discontinued, but can regularly be found used on eBay.
+The FZ100 was replaced by the Panasonic FZ150, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-M10 III and the Panasonic FZ100?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.